Skip to main content

 Branch Build Pipeline

-3. Track Pipeline's status by accessing Tekton Dashboard by clicking the fastapi-demo-main-build-lb57m application link.
+3. Track Pipeline's status by clicking the build-fastapi-demo-main-6ef1 pipeline link.

 4. Ensure that Build Pipeline was successfully completed.

-5. To enable application deployment create a CD Pipeline with a single environment - Development (with the name dev).
+5. To enable application deployment create a Deployment Flow with a single environment - Development (with the name dev).

 • Pipeline name: mypipe